awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/sagemaker.rst

 In addition, users need to create an ECR repository at the specified `<REGION>` with the name as `<IMAGE_NAME>` **WITHOUT** the ECR URI string, e.g., ``graphstorm``.

-And then use the below command to push the built GraphStorm Docker image to users' own ECR repository.
+And then use the following command to push the built GraphStorm Docker image to users' own ECR repository.

 .. code-block:: bash